 Do you have team members who ‘resist’ change?
 Are you short of time to innovate effectively?
 Don’t know where or how to start?
-Does implementing contract automation feel like a mountain – without a starting point, like an endless project?
+Does implementing contract automation feel like a mountain to climb– without a starting point, like an endless uphill?
 Do the grapes hang too high for some of your team?
 Meeting these challenges is easier than you think.

 A framework of 9 best practices.

 In our ten years of implementing contract automation, Weagree has gained a lot of experience in successful change management.
 Reason to develop an easy-to-apply framework, with tips, do’s and don’ts on how to optimise your contracting processes swiftly – and become a champion.